e-vdb/Mastermind/README.md

 ## Summary
 Mastermind game for one player with two difficulty levels (junior/senior).
 Code written in python3 with graphics user interface (GUI) using Tkinter.

+## Repository content
-Save all files in the same directory.
+To play the game : save the following files in the same directory.

+* Mastermind_eng.py : Python 3 script
+* rules_eng.txt : plain text document that containes the rules of the game
+* stat.txt: plain text document used to record game statistics

 ## Mastermind
-Mastermind is a code breaking game.
+Mastermind is a code-breaking game.
+To learn more about Mastermind : https://en.wikipedia.org/wiki/Mastermind_(board_game)

 ## Tkinter interface